Pro

 • Excessive use of global variables can lead to increased memory usage that is never reclaimed, potentially causing what are sometimes called “static memory leaks” (memory held for the program’s entire lifetime, not freed until exit)

-• understanding that global variables are stored in a persistent, non-garbage-collected segment helps you more efficient code
+• Understanding that global variables are stored in a persistent, non-garbage-collected segment helps you write more efficient code

 A syscall (short for “system call”) is a fundamental mechanism that allows a user-space program (like a Go application) to request a service from the operating system kernel.
 System calls are the primary interface between user applications and the operating system, enabling operations that require privileged access or direct hardware interaction, such as file I/O, process management, networking, and memory allocation.
 In Go, the syscall package provides an interface to these low-level operating system primitives.
 It exposes a set of functions and types that correspond to the system calls available on the underlying operating system (Linux, Windows, macOS, etc.), allowing Go programs to interact directly with the kernel when necessary.